Norstone/norstone.github.io/_posts/2018-09-25-Installing-Stone-Veneer-in-Cold-Weather.md

 ![Stacked Stone Installation that has been tented using scaffolding and a heat source to allow for a cold weather installation](/uploads/2018/09/26/Stacked Stone Installation Tented for Cold Weather.jpg)

+<h2>Consequences of Improperly Installing Natural Stone Veneer in Cold Weather</h2>

 If you're thinking to yourself that having to tent a stone veneer installation to install in weather under 40 degrees sounds like a pain in the but – you're absolutely right, it is!
 But rest assured that it is important – several years ago we worked with a contractor that installed our stone veneer panels on the exterior of a home in Northern New Jersey in January, literally while there was still snow on the ground!
 Fast forward to the end of the next summer, the stone literally started to fall off the wall and ended up getting torn down and replaced.
 So while it might not be fun, tenting and maintaining temperatures above 40 degrees is important for a [successful stone veneer installation](https://www.norstoneusa.com/how-to-install-stacked-stone/).

+<h2>Other Considerations for a Successful Stone Veneer Project</h2>

+Beyond just the right weather window, there are other more every day considerations for a successful stone veneer project.
+An early on consideration in any stone veneer project is understanding the relevant building codes for the project.
+Generally speaking the Universal Building Codes classify the type of natural stone veneer products that Norstone makes as “adhered masonry veneer”, meaning they all weigh less than 15 lbs per square foot and are no longer than 36” in any one dimension.
+Adhered Masonry Veneer products can be installed using setting materials instead of via mechanical fastening, however we have come across very specific local building codes that supercede the Universal Building Code, so always be sure to know your local codes as part of the pre construction process.

+From an installation standpoint, some important considerations include making sure the stone pieces are clean and free from dirt and dust before they are installed on the wall.
+Always use clean water when mixing up thinset and make sure when screeding the thinset onto the wall that the layer of mortar is the proper thickness.
+Too thin will result in insufficient coverage across the back of the veneer panel or tile, and too thick can result in the thinset not achieving its proper set and strength rating.
+The proper sized notched trowel should always be used when screeding and notching the thinset just before the tiles or panels are installed.

+Once the stone starts going up on the wall make sure to stagger where the vertical seams between each panel or tile are falling from one course to the other and plan for how outside corners will be addressed, either using outside corner pieces or whatever the appropriate technique is for the specific product being installed.

 If you have any technical questions, whether its about installing stone veneer in cold weather, or anything else, please give us a call or email us at [sales@norstoneusa.com](mailto:sales@norstoneusa.com) and we'd be happy to share our extensive knowledge of stone veneer installation with you.